José Antonio Cancino Alfaro

 Interests

-José is a fourth-year PhD student in the Classics Department.
+José is a fifth-year PhD candidate in the Classics Department.
 He received his BA in Hispanic Languages and Literature from the Universidad de Chile (2016; with distinction).
-In his undergraduate dissertation, he analyzed the reception of classical models in Gregorio Correr’s neo-Latin tragedy Procne (c.
+In his undergraduate dissertation, he analyzed the reception of classical models in Gregorio Correr’s neo-Latin tragedy Progne (c.
 1429).
 Later, he received his MPhil in Greek and/or Latin Languages and Literature from the University of Oxford (2020; with distinction).
 His dissertation focused on the competing representations of the future in Neronian Literature and was awarded the Oxford Gaisford Graduate Dissertation Prize.

 José’s present research interests lie at the intersection between Latin literature, encyclopedic writings, and intellectual history.
-He is preparing a dissertation project on Latin encyclopedism in Colonial South America.
+Currently, he is writing a dissertation on Latin Encyclopedias of Colonial South America.

-José is very happy to correspond with people about any of his research interests, such as Classics and Latin America, or Columbia Classics.
+José is very happy to correspond with people about any of his research interests, Classics and Latin America or Columbia Classics.
 You may email him at jc5502@columbia.edu.